EmanuelaMollova/BudgetTracker/README.md

 BudgetTracker
 =============

-An application which helps you track your expenses.
+Application which helps you track your expenses.

 ###Future ideas to implement: